Arcadia-Digital/superfeet-documentation/docs/business-user-guide.md

 ### How It Works

-The Insole Finder uses a dedicated layout file (`theme.insole-finder.liquid`) that provides a custom experience separate from the main site layout.
+The Insole Finder uses a special page template that provides a custom experience separate from the main site layout.
+When you assign the `insole-finder-2` template to a page, it automatically uses a different header and footer design optimized for the quiz experience.

 ### Setting Up Insole Finder Pages